 It was my junior year in high school.
 Like most nights, I was at a friend’s house smoking weed.
 After smoking some especially good weed, time stopped.
 I had a moment of clarity.

-I looked around the room.
+I looked around the trailer.
 “This is what’s to become of me?”

 My friends would call.
 I wouldn’t call them back.
-I summarily ended a relationship with 5 of my closest friends.
+I summarily ended relationships with 5 of my closest friends.

 I was too young to realize it, but I had stumbled upon a major pillar of life success.

 You are the average of the five people you spend the most time with. - Jim Rohn

 Consider, for example, this study on fat people:

 Wondering why your waistline is expanding?
 Have a look at those of your friends.
 Your close friends can influence your weight even more than genes or your family members, according to new research appearing in the July 26 issue of The New England Journal of Medicine.
 The study’s authors suggest that obesity isn’t just spreading; rather, it may be contagious between people, like a common cold.

 That may seem abstractly shocking.
 How could having fat friends make me fat?
 They don’t peer pressure me into eating.

 We are what we do.
 We are not what we think, or what we feel, or what we say, we are what we do. – Gordon Livingston